raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 When is transition done ?

-When the status is changed because the record instance is saved, events onTransition, onAfterTransition and possibly onFinalStatus may be fired before or after the record is actually saved, depending on the transitionBeforeSave initialization parameter.
+When the status is changed because the record instance is saved, events **onTransition**, **onAfterTransition** and possibly **onFinalStatus** may be fired before or after the record is actually saved, depending on the `transitionBeforeSave` initialization parameter.

 By default this parameter is set to TRUE so these 3 events are always fired before the record instance is saved.
 This must be taken into account if, for example, an event handler is refering to an auto-incremented column whose value is set only after the record is saved.
-In such case the behavior must be initialized with transitionBeforeSave to FALSE.
+In such case the behavior must be initialized with `transitionBeforeSave` to FALSE.

 On the other hand, the simpleWorkflow extension provides an API that allows the developper to change status.
-When the `swNextStatus($nextStatus)` method is used, the transitionBeforeSave has no effect, as the record instance is not saved.
+When the `swNextStatus($nextStatus)` method is used, the `transitionBeforeSave` has no effect, as the record instance is not saved.

 # API Documentation